 Our credit ratings, if any, are an assessment of our ability to pay our obligations.
 Consequently, real or anticipated changes in our credit ratings will generally affect the market value of any publicly issued debt securities.
 Our credit ratings may not reflect the potential impact of risks related to market conditions or other factors discussed above on the market value of, or trading market for, any publicly issued debt securities.
+Rating agencies have reviewed, and may continue to review, our credit ratings and those of other business development companies in light of the SBCAA as well as any corresponding changes to asset coverage ratios and, in certain cases, downgrade such ratings.
+Such a downgrade in our credit ratings may adversely affect our securities.

-Market conditions may make it difficult to extend the maturity of or refinance our existing indebtedness and any failure to do so would have a material adverse effect on our business.
+Market conditions may make it difficult to extend the maturity of or refinance our existing indebtedness and any failure to do so could have a material adverse effect on our business.

-Our Credit Facility expires in November 2022.
+Our Credit Facility expires in October 2023.
 We utilize proceeds from the Credit Facility to make investments in our portfolio companies.
 The duration of many of our investments exceeds the duration of our indebtedness under our Credit Facility.
 This means that we will have to extend the maturity of our Credit Facility or refinance our indebtedness under our Credit Facility in order to avoid selling investments at maturity of the Credit Facility, at which time such sales may be at prices that are disadvantageous to us, which could materially damage our business.
 In addition, future market conditions may affect our ability to renew or refinance our Credit Facility on terms as favorable as those in our existing Credit Facility.
 If we fail to extend or refinance the indebtedness outstanding under our Credit Facility by the time it becomes due and payable, the administrative agent of the Credit Facility may elect to exercise various remedies, including the sale of all or a portion of the collateral securing the Credit Facility, subject to certain restrictions, any of which could have a material adverse effect on our business, financial condition and results of operations.
 The illiquidity of our investments may make it difficult for us to sell such investments.
 If we are required to sell our investments on short-term notice, we may not receive the value that we have recorded for such investments, and this could materially affect our results of operations.